Lampasas District Court and County Court Plan

 8.4 Judge Approval Process

 The District Judge shall review attorney applications for appointment on the felony appointment list(s) on a monthly basis.
 The County Judge shall review attorney applications for appointment on the misdemeanor appointment list(s) on a monthly basis.
-An attorney shall be added to the appropriate list(s) upon the approval of their application by the judges hearing criminal matters with that level of offense.
+An attorney shall be added to the appropriate list(s) upon the approval of his/her application by the judge hearing criminal matters with that level of offense.

 Attorneys who have submitted their applications will be notified by the Judge’s office of the decision reached by the Judge related to their application.